Mount-Michael-Robotics-2025/Mount-Michael-Robotics-Programs/journal.md

 <details>
 <summary> 03/20/24 </summary>

   I have started looking into PIDs to improve our autons.
 I laid out a skeleton for the process here.
+  ###### *Future me here.
+This is absolutely full of errors.
+I didn't have the robot with me to test the program and it shows.* 🙃

 ```cpp
 //PID